事件現場製造｜The Making of Crime Scenes

 This work is a cooperation with the long-time collaborator, scriptwriter Chen Wan-Yin.

-Starting from a gunman involved in a murder case, Hsu Che-Yu seeks to reflect the collective unconscious within society and politics through the gunman's multiple peculiar roles—a filmmaker, a killer, a gangster, and a patriot.
+Starting from a gunman involved in a murder case, The Making of Crime Scenes seeks to reflect the collective unconscious within society and politics through the gunman's multiple peculiar roles—a filmmaker, a killer, a gangster, and a patriot.

 In 1984, when Taiwan was still under Martial Law, a Taiwanese American writer Henry Liu was shot to death in his own house in the US by a Taiwanese assassin.
 Afterward, due to the intervention and investigation of the US government authorities, this case was eventually confirmed to be a political murder jointly committed by the Military Intelligence Bureau and the biggest mafia United Bamboo Gang in Taiwan, as the government paid the mafia to kill Liu.
 In the end, the Taiwanese government negotiated with Liu’s family, who signed a non-disclosure agreement, part of which prohibited the revelation of the case in the form of cinema.